Gudan3792/Tobii-Eye-Tracker-5-Real-Time-Mouse-Control/README.md

 # Tobii-Eye-Tracker-5-Real-Time-Mouse-Control
 Control your mouse cursor in real-time using Tobii Eye Tracker 5 gaze data.
+This project does not include any proprietary SDK files.

 ## Requirements

 - Python 3.10.11 (32-bit)
 - Tobii Eye Tracker 5
-- tobii_stream_engine.dll
+- Tobii SDK (not included)

 ## Notice

-Due to licensing restrictions, the Tobii SDK is not included in this repository.
+This project requires the Tobii SDK, which is not distributed with this repository.

-You may refer to the following project for guidance on SDK setup: https://github.com/DigitalNatureGroup/TobiiEyeTracker.py

-Please ensure you comply with Tobii's licensing terms when obtaining and using the SDK.
+Please ensure you obtain and use the SDK in compliance with Tobii's licensing terms.

+## Credits

+This project was inspired by:
+https://github.com/DigitalNatureGroup/TobiiEyeTracker.py

+No code from the original project is used.